OpenAI skips UK site visit amid scrutiny of London investment plans

-OpenAI’s apparent failure to visit key site raises questions over UK investment - The Guardian
+Reported by OpenAI (news): OpenAI’s apparent failure to visit key site raises questions over UK investment - The Guardian.
+Analysis and context written by TickrWire.

 OpenAI did not visit a key UK site during a recent trip, raising concerns about its commitment to a £20 million investment in London.